slogan621/tscharts/surgerytype/README.md

-**Get Surgerytype by ID**
+**Get Surgery Yype by ID**
 ----
-  Returns json data about a single surgerytype resource.
+  Returns json data about a single surgery type resource.

 * **URL**